 Your Family History

-The files trace the help given by World Jewish Relief in bringing individuals to Britain and assisting them to survive and establish their lives here.
-They can contain papers such as birth certificates, immigration papers, school records, letters, and financial records of welfare support the charity provided.
+The files trace the help provided by World Jewish Relief in bringing individuals to Britain and assisting them to survive and establish their lives here.
+Sometimes only a registration card remains but they may also contain papers such as case files, birth certificates, immigration papers, school records, letters and records of financial support provided by the charity.

 We have reunited many families with the records of their historic ancestors, click here to see us returning archive files to families or watch this moving account by Jerry Springer of how he felt when we received his family documents.

 Discover insights into your Jewish genealogy; fill in the form below and find out if we have your family records.
 Once we have completed a search, a member of our volunteer archive team will be in touch to let you know the outcome.

 Note: The documents predominantly cover people who came from Germany and Austria.
 We are unlikely to have documents for refugees who arrived from Czechoslovakia, including the children rescued by Sir Nicholas Winton.
 However, please do make an enquiry as they may have registered with the CBF at a later date.

 Please note our archives team is manned by volunteers and they are currently away for the summer.
 They will return in September and get back to you then.